im-deepfriedwater/typescript-cookbook/what-is-typescript.md

     2. TypeScript is a statically-typed programming with powerful control-flow based type analysis.

 ### How is it a superset?
 All valid JavaScript programs are valid TypeScript programs!
-TypeScript adds optional typing that users can buy into as much as they want to!
+TypeScript adds optional typing that users can buy into as much as they want to.

 ```TypeScript
 // Super simple TypeScript example.